shricodev/pdfwhisper-openai/README.md

 - **LLM and Vector Storage:**

-  - `VectorDB`: Used for storing OpenAI vectors
+  - `VectorDB - Pinecone`: Used for storing OpenAI vectors

   - `OpenAI`: LLM for generating text.